pawanit17/spring/README.md

   - Spring - Mainly for IOC / Dependency Injection.
 Testability.
 Achieves in loosely coupled application, which help in testing better.
   - Spring AOP - For Aspect Oriented Programming
   - Spring Data - For connections to databases
+- Application Context and Bean Factory are two implementations of an IOC Container.
+  - Spring recommends AC.
+  - spring-core is what Bean Factory provides - basic wiring and management of Beans
+  - Application Context includes AOP, Internationalization and WebApplicationContext etc.

 # Annotations
 - Earlier versions of Spring use XML for wiring the different bean classes together.
 But now Spring uses Annotations for wiring components together.